martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 That is, given $x$ and $x_t$, we can estimate $\nabla \log p_t(x_t)$ with $-(x_t - x) / t^2$.
-This unbiased estimate suffices to replace the pre-trained diffusion model in consistency distillation when using the Euler ODE solver in the limit of $N \to \infty$ [25].
+This unbiased estimate suffices to replace the pre-trained diffusion model in consistency distillation when using the Euler ODE solver in the limit of $N \to \infty$ <d-cite key="song2023consistency"></d-cite>.

-Song et al. [25] justify this with a further theorem in their paper and show that the consistency training objective (CT loss) can then be defined as:
+Song et al. <d-cite key="song2023consistency"></d-cite> justify this with a further theorem in their paper and show that the consistency training objective (CT loss) can then be defined as:

 <p align="center">